adityapuri/exa-csharp/README.md

 Please look at the image carefully which describe scenario as follows:

 1. Chance is with White pieces
-2. There is a possibility of checkmate in one move :) let's you can find this out or not !!!.
+2. There is a possibility of checkmate in one move :) let's see if you can find this out or not !!!.
 And this is checkmate move.
 3. If user select any other any other move, system should show "Winning possibility is not 100%".
 If user select Checkmate move then system show "Winning possibility is 100% with checkmate".